EpiphanySoft/watchable/README.md

     unify (watchable1, watchable2);

-This (non-reversibly) connects the two watchable instances listeners and firing.
+This (non-reversibly) connects the listeners of the two watchable instances.
 This is done by sharing the listener registrations.
 This means that listeners registered on one instance will be in fact be registered on both.
-This has the effect that which ever of these instances is used to `fire()` an event, all listeners will be invoked.
+This has the effect that which ever of these instances is used to `fire()` an event, all listeners will be invoked, regardless of the instance on which they appear to be registered.

 To `unify()` multiple watchable instances, it is important to always pass one of the current group members as the first argument: